lanesawyer/vis/docs/publishing.md

 1. Authenticate with GitHub Packages by following the instructions in the [Authenticating with GitHub Packages](authenticating.md) documentation.

 2. Update the version number in the `package.json` file, following the [Semantic Versioning standard](https://semver.org/).
-Remember to run `pnpm install` to get the lock file updated as well!

 3. Get that version number update onto the `main` branch and make sure everything is ship-shape for publishing.